mattcone/markdown-guide/_tools/ghost.md

 ---
 title: Ghost
 category: "websites"
-description: "Ghost is an open source CMS renowned for its speed, simplicity, and ease of use."
+description: "Ghost is an open source CMS known for its speed, simplicity, and ease of use."
 icon: ghost.png
 website: https://ghost.org/
 syntax: